adityavgupta/ExpenseTracker/README.md

 ## Next Time
 - More summary calculations
-- Change the CSS for the min and max boxes to grayed out on changing tab to Yahoo View
 - Add summary to the right of the plot that shows current savings etc etc.

 ## Maybe feature